codeplaysoftware/syclacademy/README.md

 This SYCL Academy CMake configuration uses the Intel oneAPI IntelSYCL CMake module package to assist it in its configuration.
 These command line arguments must be used to initiate this configuration correctly.

-#### Additional cmake arguments for hipSYCL
+#### Additional cmake arguments for AdaptiveCpp

-When building with hipSYCL, cmake will additionally require you to specify the target platform using `-DHIPSYCL_TARGETS=<target specification>`.
+When building with AdapticeCpp, CMake will additionally require you to specify the target platform using `-DHIPSYCL_TARGETS=<target specification>`.
 `<target specification>` is a list of backends and devices to target, for example `-DHIPSYCL_TARGETS="omp;hip:gfx900,gfx906"` compiles for CPUs with the OpenMP backend